 Any kind of abuse can take a significant toll on mental and physical health.
 If your loved ones still doubt you or tell you to just move on, you may feel unheard and unsupported.
 This can make it hard to trust people again, leaving you feeling isolated and alone.

-Whether you’re just beginning to notice the first signs of narcissistic abuse or still trying to make sense of a relationship you’ve already left, therapy can help you begin to heal.
+Whether you’re just beginning to notice the first signs of narcissistic manipulation or still trying to make sense of an abusive relationship you’ve already left, therapy can help you begin healing.

 Therapy offers a safe space to: